German Christmas Markets: Everything You Need to Know

 Vendor selling nuts and sweets at the Christmas market in Dortmund

-The Drinks: The Most Fun Way To Keep Yourself Warm And Wash Down The Food At A German Christmas Market
+The Drinks: The Most Fun Way to Keep Yourself Warm and Wash Down the Food at a German Christmas Market

 After a hearty meal, wash it down with a nice warm drink.
 It’s going to be a long evening, so keeping warm is a must if you’re trying to have fun.

 • Glühwein (mulled wine): that’s a must at any Christmas market!
 If there’s one thing you do at a German Christmas market, it should be drinking a smoking hot mug of mulled wine.
 Every market offers it and bigger ones even have their own mugs with the Christmas market’s logo on them.
 Since these mugs make for great souvenirs, vendors charge you a fee which will be refunded upon receiving your empty cup.
-Usually, Glühwein is made of red wine with herbs and sugar, but if that’s too ordinary for you, there are also fruit flavoured mulled wines.
+Usually, Glühwein is made of red wine with herbs and sugar, but if that’s too ordinary for you, there are also fruit-flavoured mulled wines.
 Adding a sip of rum, schnapps or liquor will give your hot mulled wine an extra kick to fight back the cold.

 Bonfire - Bochum